-Iceland is a country with many facets, from hot springs to glaciers, high mountains and rugged fjords.
+Iceland is a country with many facets, with hot springs, glaciers, high mountains and rugged fjords.
 While the majority of them are accessible all year long, visiting Iceland in summer has many advantages.
 You can benefit from longer and warmer days as well as an abundance of activities.

 From hiking to festivals, and even ice cream, we’ve compiled the best things to do in Iceland in summer.
 These activities are specific to that bright season and you’re sure to find something here to fill your adventure to Iceland.